bruceravel/LearningLarch/start/data.rst

 Any number of columns can be written to the output file |nd| simply add more arrays to the list of arguments to the ``write_ascii`` function.

+.. todo:: Input from and output to structured files.
+Other file types
+          besides ASCII.